ForestOfLight/skyoobguide/docs/clipping.md

 ---

-{: .new }
-> This trick has been added for the 0.19.1 patch!

 ## Spasm v2

 Friend
 {: .label .label-green }
 Piggyback
 {: .label .label-green }

+{: .new }
+> This entry has been added for the 0.19.1 patch!

 > Credit: Astria Esper (original glitch), Joje (version 2)